Canada is the second largest country in the world. It is not therefore surprising how much it changes from west to east and north to south.

 Climate: The climate in Canada ranges dramatically depending on where in Canada you are.
 Check the regional info as you can weather ranging from warm summer days to Arctic conditions

 In such a multicultural country Canada has a variety of foods but some parts of the country specialize in some food better then others.
 Vancouver is known for its sushi due to its proximity to the ocean, similar to the east coast and lobster.
 Up north adventurous travelers have the opportunity to try game meat like caribou or muskrat.

-Tim Hortons is a very popular chain across Canada with over 2,800 across the country.
-It offers coffee, donuts, muffins, sandwiches, and bagels at reasonable prices.
+Tim Hortons is a very popular chain across Canada with over 2,800 across Canada it offers coffee, donuts, muffins, sandwiches and bagels at reasonable prices.

 Where to stay depends very much on where you are, most cities have a large range of accommodation for all budgets.